soheyl-daliraan/dev-team-guides/README.md

 # But in the end how many strategies are garaunteed to suceed?
 there are many factors which should be considered when trying to come up with a structure or a plan, and based on the memebers of your team maybe the winner solutin for your case is different than mine

+# Challenges with remote team
+Post 2020, working with remote teams is becomming a theme nowadays.

+Working with Iranian developers has some challenges which you should consider

+# Working on International teams
+Considering the culture of the teams is really important